Jiggins/mu-cs401-f2015/lecture-01.md

 In the beginning
 ----------------

 In the dawn of the computer age, computers had poor languages, severe limitations, and high hopes and ambitions.
 An example problem was translating Russian to English or vice versa.
 People sat down with Russian-English dictionaries and attempted to write a program that would do it.
 Another example would be telling a computer to identify a tank in a photograph, or even translate a scanned page of text from a bitmap to text.
 People are good at these jobs, and computers are not.

 An example to think of would be a big box, with lots and lots of knobs on it.
 These knobs don’t have set positions; they rotate freely.
 If people were to spend years trying to get these knobs in the correct position, such that they do something we want, they may never get it to work.
 Machine learning would enable us to do it automatically.

 Supervised Learning
 ===================

-This is supervised learning, or regression: the task of inferring a function from labeled training data.
+This is supervised learning, or regression: the task of inferring a function from labelled training data.

 Example: Tank recognition in an image